defi-wonderland/prophet-modules/docs/src/content/modules/request/sparse_merkle_tree_request_module.md

 ### Key Methods

-- `decodeRequestData(bytes32 _requestId)`: This function decodes the request data for a given request ID.
+- `decodeRequestData(bytes calldata _data)`: This function decodes the request data for a given request ID.
 It returns a RequestParameters struct that contains the parameters for the request.
 - `finalizeRequest(bytes32 _requestId, address _finalizer)`: This function is called by the Oracle to finalize the request.
 It either pays the proposer for the response or releases the requester's bond if no response was submitted.

 ### Request Parameters